minin43/nZombies-Chronicles/README.md

 * [More Enemies](https://github.com/Ethorbit/nZombies-Chronicles/blob/master-workshop/NEW%20ENEMIES.md)

 ### New requirements to expect
-Some new dependencies will be required (eg. Old TFA Base) for things to work right.
+Some new dependencies will be required for things to work right.
 This will both allow development to end and everything to work as intended for the foreseeable future.
 <br></br>
 Due to Copyright uncertainty, these dependencies will *NOT* be hosted on the Steam Workshop nor here on GitHub.
 You'll be expected to unsubscribe from the Workshop versions.